In the 1930s the residents of the Wellsdale plat were typical of the life of northeast Seattle in that time period.

 To “plat” an area means to mark out the streets and divide the land into lots for houses or commercial buildings.
 The Wellsdale plat, shown as the pink square in the photo at right, comprised a total of forty acres.
 Wellsdale was unusual in that it was platted without any interior streets.
 Each Wellsdale lot, designated as Tracts 1 through 11, had access to one of the streets around the perimeter of the plat: NE 80th to 85th Streets, 40th to 45th Avenues NE.

 The blue rectangles shown south of Wellsdale are part of the Oneida Gardens plat which was laid out in 1889.
-Block numbers 45 through 64 of Oneida Gardens, the three blue rectangles directly south of Wellsdale, are today the site of Thornton Creek School at Decatur.
+Block numbers 45 through 64 of Oneida Gardens, the three blue rectangles directly south of Wellsdale, are today the site of Thornton Creek School.

 What does the “Wellsdale” name mean?

-Did Gordon V. Skelton choose the name “Wellsdale” for his plat in Seattle because he hoped his Seattle land would become a vibrant community with a stop on a future railroad?
+Did Gordon V. Skelton choose the name “Wellsdale” for his plat in Seattle because he hoped his Seattle property would, like Wellsdale in Oregon, become a vibrant community with a stop on a future railroad?

 Gordon V. Skelton, owner and namer of the Wellsdale plat